 Examples of self-care boundaries could be:

-- Changing your morning routine so that you have time to read a chapter of your book before you need to get showered and dressed
+- Changing your morning routine so that you have time to read a chapter of your book before you need to get ready for the day

-Boundaries for how you manage your money can help you save more, invest wisely, stop spending unnecessarily and remove temptation!
-Decide, in broad terms, what you want from your money and these boundaries will help you set up systems to help you manage, spend and save it.
+Boundaries for how you manage your money can help you save money, invest wisely, shop more mindfully and avoid those impulse buys we often later regret!
+Decide, in broad terms, what you want from your money and establish clear boundaries to set up systems to help you spend, save and manage your finances.

-Examples of boundaries for your money might be:
+Examples of financial boundaries for your money might be: